i-Moony/steam-tiny-enhancements/README.md

 # About:
 ### A small extension that applies tiny enhancements to Steam.

-Every feature is configurable.
+Steam Tiny Enchancements is an **open-source** (licensed under the Apache License 2.0) **browser extension** designed to apply little adjustments to Steam Website.

+Steam Tiny Enchancements includes patches that were developed to **simplify lifes** for me and my friends, but now **any user may request feature** and if it is possible to code, we will eventually do it.

+The extension is designed to be **minimal**, yet to **stay powerful**.
+In public releases **all features are disabled by default**, but we provide **decent onboarding experience to help you customize your installation**.
+Also we don't do any **shady business practices** and we will **never** agree to integrate **any sort of advertisment** into the extension, *unlike some other competitors.*

 # Current features:
-* Jump to certain page on Steam Community Market
+* Jump to certain page on Steam Community Market page
-* Bulk sell any items from your inventory
+* Bulk sell any items from your inventory via new simple to use and powerful Inventory page

+*While this list seems pretty small, all features are fully-packed and have many other tiny aspects that help you to be more efficient.
+Also, we are planning to do A LOT in the future.*

 # Development & Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md).

+# Disclaimer:
+**We are NOT affiliated  with Steam, Valve or any other company.**

 # License: